Use the minimum of resources or means required. Less is often more.

 Modest work done in a serious way, leavened with levity, can carry large ambitions.

-History is both a playground and a minefield, and a composer writes and rewrites music history with reckless disregard for the difference between a playground and a minefield.
+History is both a playground and a minefield, and a composer can and will write and rewrite music history with reckless disregard for the difference between a playground and a minefield.